joowoonk/textagram-be/README.md

 }
 ```

-When successful will return status code of 201 (CREATED), the new post object that are joint with other tables(example):
+When successful will return status code of 201 (CREATED), the new post object that are joint with other tables:

 ```json
 {